davidacm/NVDA-IBMTTS-Driver/README.md

 ## IBMTTS synthesizer libraries.
   This is just the driver, you must   get the libraries from  somewhere else.
   This driver supports the slightly newer libraries that add East-Asian language support, and has specific fixes for the proper encoding of text.
 The older libraries without this should work, though.
+  As of version 21.01, this driver also supports proper integration with the even newer binaries from IBM, rather than just the SpeechWorks binaries.
+A set of independent fixes for that driver is included, and the additional languages and other differences are accounted for.
+Only formant voices are supported at present.
+Thanks to @mohamed00 for this work.

 # Installation.
   Just install it as an NVDA add-on.
 Then open NVDA dialog settings, and set the IBMTTS folder files in the IBMTTS category.